TheVeryDarkness/svg-tree-vue3/README.md

 ### Noted

-Currently, some parts of the prop `options`, such as `options.font.fontFamily`, are not reactive (they could be, but I'm worrying the overhead, and I haven't tested which parts are not reactive), so you may need to use `key` to force the component to re-render if you need to change them.
+Currently, some parts of the prop `options`, such as `options.font.fontFamily`, are not fully reactive (they could be, but I'm worrying the overhead, and I haven't tested which parts are not reactive), so you may need to use `key` to force the component to re-render if you need to change them.

-Pleaas open an issue if you *actually* need this feature.
+Please open an issue if you _actually_ need this feature.